FiditeNeminiOpenSource/YTDownloader/README.md

-README:

-# YouTube Video/Playlist Downloader

 This is a Python script that can be used to download YouTube videos or playlists.
 The script uses the `yt_dlp` library, which is a fork of `youtube-dl`.
 It can handle different types of YouTube URLs and allows the user to choose between downloading a video or a playlist.

 ## Installation